 All the tutorials I do on my site, are free to use.
 They don't cost anybody anything but my time to create and share.
 I do get some reward from the occasional comment from somebody who may find it useful, but to be honest those are seldom.

-You’ll notice my the chart above that I managed to tirpple the volume of traffic to my blog this year!
+You'll notice my the chart above that I managed to triple the volume of traffic to my blog this year!
 I find this fact totally astounding, especially if you consider my particular niche!

 What this magic new formula is, I have no idea at the moment, but 2018 will be dedicated to finding it.
 I will no doubt continue to write some tutorial content and may indeed update existing ones but they will not be my core focus.

-Heres looking forward to the next year of my blogs development, hopefully you will join me on mission and provide feedback to help with progress.
+Heres looking forward to the next year of my blog's development, hopefully, you will join me on the mission and provide feedback to help with progress.